danielnuriyev/engineering-blog/min.md

 ### GPU

-[GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit) is a part of every phone and laptop.
+[GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit) is a part of most phones and laptops.
 It is good to know how GPU architecture is different from CPU.
 Due to GPU availability and GPU's ability to process [matrices]([https://en.wikipedia.org/wiki/Matrix_(mathematics)](https://www.mathsisfun.com/algebra/matrix-introduction.html)), whether to use GPU for parts of code should be a consideration in your software design.

 Before learning about GPU, it is useful to learn about [matrices]([https://en.wikipedia.org/wiki/Matrix_(mathematics)](https://www.mathsisfun.com/algebra/matrix-introduction.html)) and [vectors]([https://en.wikipedia.org/wiki/Vector_calculus](https://www.mathsisfun.com/algebra/vectors.html)).

+Also read about [General-Purpose computing on Graphics Processing Units](https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units), [OpenCL](https://en.wikipedia.org/wiki/OpenCL) and take a look at [this Python example](https://web.archive.org/web/20170907175053/http://enja.org:80/2011/02/22/adventures-in-pyopencl-part-1-getting-started-with-python)

+### Specialized but useful

 [TO CONTINUE]

-### Specialized but useful

 #### Web UI